War on Christmas

 Any parent who teaches their children much of what is popular about Santa knows that they will eventually learn that it was all a lie.
 Lying is a sin and cannot be justified on biblical grounds.
 Have we bowed to cultural pressures to have our children conform to the ways of the world, or do we celebrate Santa so that Christ can be exalted?
 Rather than dealing with the root of sin against God, who is the definition of “good,” the “goodness” promoted by Santa finds its roots in the humanistic philosophy of behavior modification.

-If Santa has taken the glory from Christ in your family’s celebration of Christmas, maybe it is time to seriously consider changing the emphasis.
-I understand that these are matters of conscience in many ways and that sincere followers of Christ will come to different conclusions.
+If Santa Claus has taken the glory from Jesus Christ in your family’s celebration of Christmas, maybe it is time to seriously consider changing the emphasis.
+I understand that these are matters of conscience in many ways and that sincere Christians will come to different conclusions on Santa Claus.
 What I would ask is that you examine your decisions in light of what Scripture teaches.
 If our conscience convicts us of sin in our hearts, we can bring that to God in repentance and know that He will freely forgive us because of what Christ has done.

 This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.
 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make Him a liar, and His word is not in us.
 (1 John 1:5–10)